purvi02/Text-to-Image/README.md

 print(tensorflow.__version__)
-testing is left using h5 files. add images. see youtube playlist for tf
+testing is left using h5 files. add images. see youtube playlist for tf.